Welcome to the Blog!

 My Unusual Journey to a Full-Time Teaching Position

-My journey to becoming a full-time teacher wasn’t easy.
-It started in 2011 when I began teaching pre-k.
+I knew since I was in kindergarten that I wanted to be a teacher.
+However, my journey to becoming a full-time teacher wasn’t easy.
+How It Began It started in 2011 when I began teaching pre-k.
 Then, at the beginning of 2012, I became a substitute teacher.
-I joined the Teachers Pay Teachers community in 2013.
-It was the week before I got married.
-And the week before
+I joined the